An Information-theoretic Collective Variable for Configurational Entropy: Methods

 \subsection{Computable Information Density (CID)}

 Atomic coordinates from MD snapshots are discretized onto a three-dimensional cubic grid.
 The user defines a discretization resolution $n$ (constrained to powers of 2, yielding $2^n \times 2^n \times 2^n$ grids) to accommodate later Hilbert curve mapping.
 In this work, we use $n = 5$ for all systems studied, though we find that $n=4, 5, 6$ work well in each case (Figure~\ref{fig:discretization}, Section III.E).
-Each grid cell is assigned a single character corresponding to its occupancy state.
-For single-component systems, this yields a binary occupancy grid if there are no cells with multiple occupants (\texttt{1} for occupied, \texttt{0} for unoccupied); for multi-component systems, cells are labeled according to atom types, and occupancy is calculated for a desired subset of atom types.
+Each grid cell is assigned a character representing its occupancy count: \texttt{0} for empty, \texttt{1} for singly occupied, \texttt{2} for doubly occupied, and so on (using characters \texttt{a}, \texttt{b}, \texttt{c},\dots for occupancies exceeding 9).
+For dilute single-component systems where multiple occupancy is rare, this effectively reduces to a binary alphabet (\texttt{0}/\texttt{1}).
+For multi-component systems, occupancy is computed for a user-specified subset of atom types, enabling species-selective structural analysis using the same encoding scheme.
 The three-dimensional discretized configuration is then mapped to a one-dimensional sequence of length $L$ using a space-filling Hilbert curve\cite{Hilbert1891}.
 Unlike raster scanning approaches that would only preserve correlations along a single direction, the Hilbert curve maintains spatial locality across all three dimensions: points close in 3D space remain close in the 1D sequence.
 The power-of-2 grid resolution requirement arises from the recursive construction of the Hilbert curve.
 The serialized one-dimensional sequence is then compressed using the Lempel-Ziv 77 (LZ77) lossless compression algorithm \cite{Ziv1977}.
 The algorithm outputs a compressed sequence of length $\mathcal{L}$.
 The raw CID is calculated as: To normalize CID to a more easily physically interpretable scale and account for cells with multiple occupants, we compute a reference CID for a completely disordered system by randomly shuffling the original 1D pre-compression sequence.
 This shuffle preserves the alphabet (occupancy distribution) while destroying any underlying spatial correlations.
 The normalized CID is then: